-Barber’s Hall dates back to Philly’s golden age of jazz.
+New Barber’s Hall dates back to Philadelphia’s golden age of jazz.

 Mel Melvin’s Orchestra was a jazz-oriented R&B band which featured some of Philly’s best musicians, including the Heath Brothers and John Coltrane.
 NEA Jazz Master Kenny Barron played with the orchestra when he was a teenager.